astropy/astropy/docs/imageutils/scaling.rst

 Matplotlib normalization
 ========================

-Matplotlib allows a custom scaling and stretch to be used when showing images, and requires a :class:`~matplotlib.colors.Normalize` object to be passed to :meth:`~matplotlib.axes.Axes.imshow`.
-The `imageutils.scaling.normalize` module provides a class, :class:`~imageutils.scaling.normalize.ImageNormalize`, which wraps the stretch functions from `Stretching`_ into an object Matplotlib understands.
-The :class:`~imageutils.scaling.normalize.ImageNormalize` class takes the limits (which you can determine from the `Intervals and Normalization`_ classes) and the stretch instance:
+Matplotlib allows a custom scaling and stretch to be used when showing data, and requires a :class:`~matplotlib.colors.Normalize` object to be passed to e.g.
+:meth:`~matplotlib.axes.Axes.imshow`.
+The `imageutils.scaling` module
+provides a class, :class:`~imageutils.scaling.ImageNormalize`, which wraps the stretch functions from `Stretching`_ into an object Matplotlib understands.
+The :class:`~imageutils.scaling.ImageNormalize` class takes the limits (which you can determine from the `Intervals and Normalization`_ classes) and the stretch instance: